minha12/Cloud-computing/README.md

 ----
 ## Conclusion
 We have learned a lot about Cloud Computing during this assignment.
-We can set up the Google Cloud for our use of high-demand computation now.
+We can set up the Google Cloud for our use of high-demand computation from now on.
 The important lesson here is to see that the Cloud Computing system is really helpful when it comes to big data and machine learning.
-The task which may require days to run on a local computer now can be hours or lower with the new technology.
+The task which may require days to run on a local computer now can be hours or lesser with the new technology.

 With the experiment on the LINALG library of Spark, we have tried for ourself to see that the Cloud Computing works.
-The learning process by trial-and-error was quite fun but in some cases, we really hoped for an official tutorial to start with.
+The learning process by trial-and-error was quite fun, but in some cases, we really hoped for an official tutorial to start with.
 It may be too easy with someones who have already had the experience with this system, however, it could be a daunting task for beginners.

 ----
 ## Reference